microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-dispositionreviewstage.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-For content that has a label set for a disposition review at the end of a retetnion period, the 'dispositionReviewStage' resource type provides details about the reviewer and review stage.
+Represents a multi-level review process where the reviewers approve at each stage of the disposition to delete or further retain the content item.
 To read more about disposition of data, see [Disposition of content](/microsoft-365/compliance/disposition).

 ## Methods
 |Method|Return type|Description|